The-Wishlist-Co/docs/productsvcAPI.md

 - 404 Not Found
 - 405 Invalid input
 ```

-## Find Product Variant by Ref
+## Get Variant by Variant Ref

 Returns a Product variant by its Ref from a specific Store while passing the respective Ref as a path param in the endpoint.
-The Tenant authentication maps to a Store.
 If the Product does not exist, this method returns a blank response.

 Endpoint: ```/api/v2/products/variants/{variantRef}/byref```